dwcoder/MM-The-Gearmaker/Characterbooks/CEO.md

 A service they were paying for; espionage is good business.

 Reveal only if =PM= (the PM) asks you to:
-You are aware of the PM's bad arthritis.
-He would probably not have been able to hold the knife.
+You are aware of the PM's bad arthritis. =He PM= would probably not have been able to hold the knife.

 ## Notes for cross examination of other characters